Cedecea: History of genus

 Cedecea lapagei was named after Stephen Lapage, who is a British bacteriologist.
 Lapage has contributed to bacterial systematics as the editor of Bacteriological Code.
 Lapage has also made many contributions to the family Enterobacteriaceae.

 Cedecea neteri was named after Erwin Neter.
 Neter is an American microbiologist and physician.
 Like Davis and Lapage, Neter has contributed to the family Enterobacteriaceae.

 Clinical

 Cedecea strains are rarely isolated from the environment or living human tissues.
 However, strains have, at one or more times, been isolated from the following human specimen: sputum, blood, skin wounds, gall bladder, urine and lung tissue.
 These specimen were collected from a handful of patients who were elderly, medically compromised or immunocompromised.
 Even though these strains have been isolated, their role in disease and clinical significance is yet to be discovered.

 Treatment

 Patients who are infected with Cedecea can benefit from antibiotic therapy; however, this can be a challenge due to Cedecea strains being resistant to a range of antimicrobial agents.
-Cedecea strains are resistant to the following antimicrobial agents: cephalothin, extended spectrium cephalosporins, colistin, and several aminoglycosides.
+Cedecea strains are resistant to the following antimicrobial agents: cephalothin, extended spectrum cephalosporins, colistin, and several aminoglycosides.